EmmanuelHaggai/EmmanuelHaggai/README.md

 # Hey there! 👋 I'm Emmanuel Haggai

-Welcome to my coding playground! 🚀 I'm a passionate web 2 and web 3 developer with a love for creating awesome web applications and dabbling in blockchain magic.
+Welcome to my coding playground! 🚀 I'm a passionate web 2 and web 3 developer, with a love for creating awesome web applications and dabbling in blockchain magic.
 If you are curious about the lines of code that fuel my enthusiasm, you're in the right place!

 ## 💻 Tech Stack

 - 🌐 **Web Development:** HTML, CSS, JavaScript, PHP, Python
-- ⚙️ **Backend Magic:** Node.js, TypeScript sometimes PHP or Python too
+- ⚙️ **Backend Magic:** Node.js, TypeScript and again either PHP or Python
 - 🧠 **Smart Contracts:** Solidity, Typescript or Rust
 - 🚀 **Other Adventures:** C (because classics never go out of style! ;-) )